mluizvitor/es-theme-albedo/README.md

 Albedo is a theme for EmulationStation.
 It's a fork of [Elementerial](https://github.com/mluizvitor/es-theme-elementerial), another ES theme built by me.
 It has flat surfaces, plays with transparency and sharp edges.

+> This theme supports custom backgrounds.
+I made an web app to load, crop and save images named as the designated system.
+> It's not powerful as Photoshop or GIMP, but help collect a lot of images and download them in one go.
+>
+> [Albedo Wallpaper Cropper](https://albedo-wallpaper-cropper.vercel.app).
+If you're concerned about privacy, this web app will never collect or send any information anywhere.
+The images loaded are saved locally on the browser database.
+As an web app, it can be used offline after the first load.

 # Compatibility

 Created for and tested on the following resolutions: